Introverts: What You Need To Know About Small Business Marketing

 (Talk about overthinking things, eh?)

-A few months ago, I was asked to speak at a Pechakucha event in Vientiane about my Laos blog, Eat Drink Laos.
+Last year, I was asked to speak at a Pechakucha event in Vientiane about my Laos blog, Eat Drink Laos.
 I have to tell you that I loathe public speaking; all those eyes and scrutiny makes me all nervy; I talk too quickly, stumble over my words and my jokes fall flat (you'll just have to believe me that I'm actually quite funny).